ipfsconsortium/IPFSConsortiumProxy/README.md

 ```

 ### Option 2 : .ENV file

 Check / modify the settings in the enclosed .env-dist file

 By default the IPFS API is assumed to be on `localhost` port `5001` using the HTTP protocol
-The Ethereum node to connect to is `localhost` port `8546` using the websocket protocol
+The Ethereum node connects through a websocket on `localhost` port `8546`

 ### Option 3 : command line parameters